religionhistory/drhwrapper/README.md

 1. Do we have the level of tags (e.g., "Christian Traditions" is level 2) from the API?
 Looks like we do not.
 I am not sure how important this is.
 We do have "parent", but I think "level" might be helpful as well.

-2. Consider transformations:
-e.g., dates to date-time
-e.g., regions to geopandas
---> perhaps this should be optional arguments?
+2. Consider transformations (e.g., dates to date-time, regions to geopandas).
+Either leave to user or have as optional arguments.